goonerboi/Outiftter-AI/README.md

 The system excels in two modes:

 • **Text Input**: Enter a style (e.g., “business casual”) and your city.
-Outfitter.ai combines this with the weather label—say, “business casual for cold weather”—and uses FAISS to retrieve the top three outfit matches.
+Outfitter.ai combines this with the weather label. say, “business casual for cold weather” and uses FAISS to retrieve the top three outfit matches.

 • **Image Input**: Upload a clothing photo, and CLIP encodes it.
 This embedding